brandonwz/hpml-final/README.md

 ## Prerequisites

 ### Packages
-1) All the requirements in requirements.txt in BitDistiller-Fork
+1) All the requirements in requirement.txt in BitDistiller-Fork (install with `pip install -r requirement.txt`)
 2) `pip install wandb` to run the wandb upload script

 ### Models